8 Days Nepal Tour

 Covers Kathmandu, Pokhara, Lumbini and Chitwan

 Savor the cultural, spiritual, and natural delights of Nepal.
 This 8 Days Nepal Tour takes you to some of the most popular destinations in Nepal.
-You begin your tour in Kathmandu, a modern city that was once divided into three medieval towns.
+You begin your tour in Kathmandu, a modern city once divided into three medieval towns.
 Experience its rich culture and heritage.

 The picturesque lakeside city of Pokhara will enthrall you with its spellbinding natural beauty.
-Enjoy boating in the serene Lake Phewa, watched over by the mighty Himalayan peaks.
+Enjoy boating in the serene Lake Phewa, watched by the mighty Himalayan peaks.
 Visit Lumbini, the birthplace of Lord Buddha, the ‘light of Asia.’
 Explore the lush jungles of Chitwan National Park.

 You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings, and Thankas (traditional painting), on this 8 Days Nepal Tour.
 Also, if you have time, you can add two more days in Lumbini and Kathmandu.
 For this, we have 10 Days Nepal Tour.